ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_formats/genome-coordinates.md

 This documentation needs to be edited, to represent the GA4GH convention of using "...
 0-based, inclusive coordinates".

+For now please see

+* the [documentation](https://ga4gh-schemas.readthedocs.io/en/latest/schemas/variants.proto.html#protobuf.Variant) of the `Variant` object for the original [_GA4GH schema_](https://github.com/ga4gh/ga4gh-schemas)
-For now please see [a recent discussion](https://github.com/ga4gh-beacon/specification/issues/251) on Github, and the links from there.
+* a [recent discussion](https://github.com/ga4gh-beacon/specification/issues/251) on Github, and the links from there
+* a [nice explanation of coordinate systems](https://www.biostars.org/p/84686/) at _Biostars.org_ by Obi Griffith